 One of the most common symptoms of esophageal cancer is difficulty swallowing or dysphagia.
-People often feel as though food has become stuck in their throat or chest, and they may even begin to choke.
+People often feel as though food becomes stuck in their throat or chest, and they may even begin to choke.
 Early on, dysphagia is usually mild, though it will likely worsen as the cancer progresses because tumors grow within and along the esophagus, narrowing the passage.

 Receive updates on the latest news and alerts straight to your inbox.